How do I sign up to become a member?

 - Do I receive instruction as a member?

-There are always ‘Member Mentors’ on hand to answer simple questions and give advice.
+There are always technicians on hand to answer simple questions and give advice.
 You are not alone.
 However, if you want to learn a new process, or have someone sit with you and give you instruction, then you can ask for private tuition.
 Private tuition is organised directly with ‘off-duty’ staff members, at the price of £20 an hour.
-You can read more about our mentors and their specialties on our team page.
+You can read more about our technicians and teachers and their specialties on our team page.

 - Do I need to bring anything with me?
 What’s provided?